Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Appendix: Some Examples

 \subsection{\texorpdfstring{The Gelfand-Graev Action and Triality}{The Gelfand-Graev Action and Triality}}

 We observe that when $n=6$ and $k=3$, the quadric cone $C$ is isomorphic to the affinization of $\SL_3/U$, where $U$ is a maximal unipotent subgroup.
-In this case, the quasi-classical Fourier involution on the affine closure
+In this case, the quasiclassical Fourier involution on the affine closure

 and the corresponding involution on the differential algebra $D_C$ extend to an action of $S_3$, the full Weyl group of $\SL_3$, with our quadric Fourier transform $\mathcal F$ corresponding to the longest element.
-This is the Gelfand-Graev action; see \cite{GinzburgRiche2015, GinzburgKazhdan2022, Jia2025AffineClosure}.\footnote{True to the general pattern that quasi-classical symmetries of a cotangent bundle often correspond to symmetries of differential operators (deformation quantization) and to unitary symmetries of $L^2$ of the underlying space (geometric quantization), there is also an $L^2$-analogue of this action; see \cite{GelfandGraevPyatetskiiShapiro2016, BK:basic:affine, BK:normalized}.
-Earlier work of the author considered the corresponding Gelfand-Graev action for functions and $\ell$-adic sheaves on $\SL_3/U$ over a finite field \cite{slippernormalized}.} In this case, our quadric Fourier transform is the longest Gelfand-Graev symmetry, and Theorem~\ref{thm:glued-equiv} recovers the corresponding $\mathcal D$-module gluing picture for $\SL_3$; compare \cite{BezrukavnikovBravermanPositselskii2002Gluing}.\footnote{Strictly speaking, we consider only the $\mathbb Z/2$-glued Kazhdan-Laumon category, obtained by gluing two copies of the category of $\mathcal D$-modules on $G/U$ along the longest Weyl group element.
-By contrast, \cite{BezrukavnikovBravermanPositselskii2002Gluing} consider the full $W=S_3$-glued category.
-However, their argument already shows that gluing along the longest Weyl element suffices to recover the category $D_{\overline{G/U}}\textbf{-mod}$.}
+This is the Gelfand-Graev action; see \cite{GinzburgRiche2015, GinzburgKazhdan2022, Jia2025AffineClosure}.\footnote{Strictly speaking, we consider only the $\mathbb Z/2$-glued Kazhdan--Laumon category, obtained by gluing two copies of the category of $\mathcal D$-modules on $C^o$ along the longest Weyl group element.
+By contrast, \cite{BezrukavnikovBravermanPositselskii2002Gluing} consider the full $W=S_3$-glued category of $\mathcal D$-modules on $\SL_3/U$, where $\SL_3/U=\{(u,v)\in \A^3\times \A^3 : u\cdot v=0,\ u\neq 0,\ v\neq 0\}$.
+This is a proper open subset of $C\setminus\{0\}=C^o$.
+The argument of loc.\ cit.\ genuinely uses gluing along all six Weyl group translates of $\SL_3/U$: their Shapovalov determinant $P_\lambda$ has common zeroes with $w_0(P_\lambda)$, although no zero is common to every element of the full $S_3$-orbit $w(P_\lambda)$.
+Our polynomial $\mathfrak{B}_d$ plays an analogous role to the Shapovalov determinant, but is defined using orthogonal rather than $\SL_3$-invariants.
+As we have seen, $\mathfrak{B}_d$ and $w_0(\mathfrak{B}_d)$ already have no common zeroes; this is the key input in Proposition~\ref{Generation1Prop}, and hence in our proof of the Kazhdan--Laumon gluing equivalence.}

 As explained in \cite{Jia2025AffineClosure}, this exceptional $S_3$-symmetry is a manifestation of triality for $\so(8)$.
-More precisely, the full automorphism group of the Lie Algebra (over an algebraically closed field) satisfies $\Aut(\so(8))\cong PSO(8)\rtimes S_3$.
-Jia constructs a splitting $S_3 \to \Aut(\so(8))$ so that the 6 automorphisms in the image preserve the minimal nilpotent orbit; this triality action agrees with the quasi-classical Gelfand-Graev action.
+More precisely, the full automorphism group of the Lie algebra (over an algebraically closed field) satisfies $\Aut(\so(8))\cong PSO(8)\rtimes S_3$.
+Jia constructs a splitting $S_3 \to \Aut(\so(8))$ so that the 6 automorphisms in the image preserve the minimal nilpotent orbit; this triality action agrees with the quasiclassical Gelfand-Graev action.

 On the other hand, the adjoint map $\Ad:\O(8)\to \Aut(\so(8))$ has image $PO(8)$, which accounts for only a $\mathbb Z/2$-subgroup of this outer automorphism group.
 Thus $\O(8)$ captures one outer involution (which we may lift to $w_0 \in \O(8)$), but not the full triality symmetry.